The Baby Boom generation does not have much to show for itself

 Music is a tremendous gift from God to soothe the soul

 It is just as it was in the Book of Psalms.
 King David under the inspiration of the Holy Spirit.
-Running around the room, dictating words to the scribes, the lyrics to the musicians.
+Running around the room, dictating words to the scribes, and the lyrics to the musicians.

 It has been said, “God does not exist in eternity without some form of music”.
 Whether it be a daybreak song of birds, a distant tribe in celebration, or a church choir.